 - B&NES Council provides free bike stands for businesses, through Life Cycle UK.

 - By offering a Cycle to Work bike-buying scheme (a government tax exemption initiative, not related to the Ride to Work project), employers can typically save in the region of 12% of the total value of salary sacrifice because of reductions in the amount of National Insurance Contributions due.
-You can save more tax by claiming capital allowances.
+You can even save more tax by claiming capital allowances.

 SOCIAL AND ENVIRONMENTAL